 Of course, you should read your manual over before running your engine.
-But if you just can't wait, choose which control method that you use from the list below.
-Follow the steps outlined in your section, run your engine and enjoy!!
-Now, after a few minutes, shut down the engine and read through your engineer's guide.
+But if you just can't wait, choose how you want to run below and enjoy!!
+Now, after a few minutes, shut her down and read through your engineer's guide.